-In the example below a chart title and axes names will be created using the Datylon Text object.
+In the example below a chart title and the axes' names will be created using the Datylon Text object.

 - Drag a chart on the artboard and leave enough space around for a title and axes names.

 - Add column names and enter the chart title and axes names as text.
 Note that each line in your column represents a paragraph.
-This allows you to add titles of multiple paragraphs.
+This allows you to add titles to multiple paragraphs.